 Repair, test, adjust, or install electronic equipment, such as industrial controls, transmitters, and antennas.

-Automation Technician, Control Technician, Electrical and Instrument Mechanic, Electrical and Instrument Technician (E&I Tech), Electrical and Instrumentation Mechanic, Electrical Maintenance Technician, Electrical Technician, Electronics Mechanic, Field Service Technician, Field Technician, I&C Tech (Instrument and Control Technician), Instrument and Electrical Technician (I&E Tech), Maintenance Technician, Repair Technician, Scale Technician, Service Technician, Technical Support Specialist
+Automation Technician, Control Technician, E and I Mechanic (Electrical and Instrument Mechanic), E and I Mechanic (Electrical and Instrumentation Mechanic), Electrical and Instrument Technician (E and I Tech), Electrical Maintenance Technician, Electrical Technician, Electronic Mechanic, Electronic Technician, Electronics Mechanic, I and C Tech (Instrument and Control Technician), Instrument and Electrical Technician (I and E Tech), Repair Technician, Scale Technician

 Annual Projected Job Openings